 Sweetness and body:

 Wine A: Vendages Tardives (VT) literally translates to “late harvest,” which means that grape growers let the grapes hang on the vine for an extended period of time.
 In many cases in Alsace, these grapes will have undergone passerllage, meaning that, once the grapes have reached full ripeness, they’ll continue to age on the vine and begin to dehydrate, or raisin.
 This, of course, means that the acidity level will decrease, but the sugar content will become concentrated.
-In some cases, VT wines will have some influence of noble rot.
-Thus, the resulting wines will have some amount of residual sugar and, as a result, a richer mouthfeel.
+In some cases, VT wines may have some influence of noble rot.
+Thus, the resulting wines can range from dry to sweet.

 Wine B: This wine is a simple Pinot Grigio from the Veneto region of Italy.
 This is one of Italy’s largest wine-producing regions.
 And while it’s home to some of the best known wines, such as Soave and Valpolicella, the flat fertile plain that extends off of the foothills and toward the ocean, is a source of fruit for inexpensive, high volume brands.
 The label of Wine B indicates the Veneto IGT, so we know it’s not from one of the more prestigious DOCs.
 Thus, the Pinot Grigio in this bottle will be light bodied, simple, and fruity.